-Prior to this offering, we generally have not provided any cash compensation to our non-employee directors for their service on our board of directors or committees of our board of directors.
+We generally have not provided any cash compensation to our non-employee directors for their service on our board of directors or committees of our board of directors.
 We do not have an established policy with regard to equity-based compensation of members of our board of directors.

-Upon the closing of this offering, each of our non-employee directors will be granted an option to purchase shares of our common stock with an exercise price per share equal to the initial public offering price listed on the cover of this prospectus.
-Each of these options will vest in three equal annual installments following the date of the grant, and each shall provide for full acceleration in the event of a change of control.
+Upon the closing of the IPO, each of our non-employee directors was granted an option to purchase shares of our common stock with an exercise price per share equal to the IPO price of \$6.00.
+Each of these options vest in three equal annual installments following the date of the grant, and each provides for full acceleration in the event of a change of control.